094459/porto-techhub-amazon-q-workshop/README.md

 ## 4. Building our application - defining the data model

+We are now ready to start building our application.
+We are going to build a **customer feedback survey** application, and the first step is to define the data model.

+[Follow this link]() where we will see how Amazon Q Developer wil help us create our data model and more!

 ---

 ## 5. Building our applicaiton - using Amazon Q Developer Agent for software development

+With our data model now created, we can start building the application.
+We are going to use some of the more advanced capabilities of Amazon Q Developer to help create the code application, troubleshoot any issues that arise, and get the first version of our application up and running.

+[Folow this link]() to start diving into building the application.

 ---

 ## 6. Building our application - improving the application

+We have a working applicaiton but we still have lots to do.
+In this last lab we will look at how we can use Amazon Q Developer to simplify some of those tasks, as well as automate many more.
+Whether that is testing, creating documentation, or more.

+[Folow this link]() to finish up our customer feedback application.

 ---